-Skipping the standby queue can be a great option for solo travelers.
+This is great news because skipping the standby queue can be a great option for solo travelers.
 Guests can hop onto a ride faster than the posted wait time.
 It’s also a great alternative for those not traveling alone but willing to ride separately from their companions.

-Taking advantage of single rider lines can be a fantastic way to save a lot of time on busy days.
+Taking advantage of single-rider lines can be a fantastic way to save a lot of time on busy days.
 Extroverts who love talking to strangers might even enjoy a temporary break from their friends and family.

 It is, however, important to note that the use of single-rider lines is limited to those aged 7 and older, regardless of height.

-You may have a 5-year-old who is tall enough to ride Expedition Everest, but they wouldn’t be eligible to use the single rider line due to their age.
+For example, you may have a 5-year-old who is tall enough to ride Expedition Everest, but they wouldn’t be eligible to use the single rider line due to their age.

-Do single rider lines really save you time?
+Do single rider lines go faster?

 As with all posted wait times, they’re estimates.
 Your actual wait time could be considerably longer or shorter.

-Disney’s Hollywood Studios has several of my favorite attractions.
-So I love that two of them offer a single rider option.
+Disney’s Hollywood Studios has several of my favorite attractions, so I love that two of them offer a single rider option.

-This is Disney World’s only roller coaster with inversions.
+The Rock ‘n’ Roller Coaster is Disney World’s only roller coaster with inversions.
 There are multiple loops and a corkscrew twist that you’ll traverse as you listen to Aerosmith music.

 The ride vehicle is themed as a super-stretch limo that’s carrying passengers through L.A. traffic with backstage passes to an Aerosmith concert in hand.

 The only downside for single riders is that they skip the pre-show experience, which provides some backstory and context to the theme of the ride itself.
-If it’s your first time ever on this attraction, you may want to use the standby line to get the full experience.
+If it’s your first time ever at this attraction, you may want to use the standby line to get the full experience.

-The great news for those who choose the single rider option is that you will reduce your waiting time for an amazing roller coaster.
+The great news for those who choose the single-rider option is that you will reduce your waiting time for an amazing roller coaster.

-Millennium Falcon: Smuggler’s Run
+3. Millennium Falcon: Smuggler’s Run (Hollywood Studios)

-This is Disney’s newest attraction with a single rider option.
-Pilots, Gunners and Engineers will take a seat in the cockpit of Han Solo’s iconic freighter for an interactive ride.
+This is Disney’s newest attraction with a single-rider option.
+Pilots, gunners and engineers will take a seat in the cockpit of Han Solo’s iconic freighter for an interactive ride.

 The ride vehicle is a simulator with three rows of two, with pilots in front and engineers in the back.
 Since the vehicle is loaded from the front to the back, single riders will almost always be assigned the role of engineer.

-If it’s important to you to be a pilot or gunner, the standby line will be your best bet.
+So, if it’s important to you to be a pilot or gunner, the standby line will be your best bet.